ariebesehl/RaggedAlliance2/README.md

 - Compatibility with popular community-mods is intended, in the current design paradigm, but unimplemented (*"Using RHS/CUP/etc. assets is on the (distant) road-map, but vanilla should be done for that first..."*)
 - Otherwise, *specific* mod-compatibilities are unknown, but generally not improbable
 - There is no saving yet, the current workaround is a (dedicated) **server with persistency** (saving for this mission in itself has just only recently been made feasibly possible by the updates to the game's engine)
-- (As with many other Arma 3 missions) Single-player is only 'quasi-supported' via self-hosting a LAN multiplayer game
+- (As with many other Arma 3 missions) Single-player is only 'quasi-supported' via self-hosting a LAN multiplayer game (but it is *actually* supported in that the mission becomes harder with two players than one player)

 ## Instructions (non-dedicated)